aromal-baby/Mojito.d--UX-landing-page-/README.md

 # Red velvet Mojito Menu.

-A landing page done for a bar where they can showcase their verities of cocktails and mocktails with a stunning Ui with animations and stunning user experience.
+A landing page done for a bar, where they can showcase the varities of cocktails and mocktails with a stunning Ui with animations and stunning user experience.